The Conduct and Consequences of War

 Post-War Domestic Political Stability and Change

 A central focus of recent research has been the conditional relationship between war outcomes and regime type.
-In his seminal study, Goemans, 2000) found that leaders of mixed and democratic regimes are more likely to be removed from office as a result of moderate losses in war than are leaders of autocracies.
+In his seminal study, Goemans (2000) finds that leaders of mixed and democratic regimes are more likely to be removed from office as a result of moderate losses in war than are leaders of autocracies.
 These findings, however, have been challenged by recent scholarship.
-Colaresi (2004) finds no difference in leadership turnover rates across all regimes types under conditions of moderate war losses, and Chiozza and Goemans (2004), employing a different measure of war outcomes and discounting the impact of termination over time, find that defeat in war is most costly for autocratic leaders and has no significant impact on tenure for democratic leaders.
+Colaresi (2004) finds no difference in the leadership turnover rates across all regimes types under conditions of moderate war losses, and Chiozza and Goemans (2004), employing a different measure of war outcomes and discounting the impact of termination over time, find that defeat in war is most costly for autocratic leaders and has no significant impact on tenure for democratic leaders.

 Public Health Conditions in the Aftermath of Wars